Seat time, and instruction.

 (Note: I did not actually miss the apex as the GPS unit is on the far right side of my car, but it did seem like a funny example).

 Here's also of course the standard graph view.
-You can infer a lot about if you're maximize your driving based on a graph of your laps around the track and a good instructor will be able to spot areas of potential improvement.
-Folks familiar with such graphs can even recognize what track a person was at just by looking at the graph, as I am sure some folks have spotted Thunderhill East with cyclone above.
+You can infer a lot about whether you're maximize your driving based on a graph of your laps around the track and a good instructor will be able to spot areas of potential improvement.
+Folks familiar with such graphs can even recognize what track a person was at just by looking at the graph, as I am sure some folks have spotted Thunderhill East above from the graph alone.

 Other Features that Make Fire Laps Excellent